PhilipPragerUrbina/DOGERAY2/README.md

 DOGERAY2 is a completely new piece of software from the original Dogeray I wrote a very long time ago.
 It only keeps the name since I could not come up with a better one.

+Check out the Wiki for more info on file formats, common issues, usage, and decisions.

 ## References